 Most people want to find purpose in their life.
 Even the wealthiest of individuals typically come to realize that there is so much more to life than making money.
 After all, if you don’t have opportunities to enjoy your success, does it really matter how much money you make?
-Finding a purpose and enjoying a meaningful life can be very fleeting for many people, especially if you find yourself working a job that offers very little satisfaction.
+Finding a purpose and enjoying meaningful careers that pay well life can be very fleeting for many people, especially if you find yourself working a job that offers very little satisfaction.
 Most people spend at least 40 hours a week at their job, and often much more.
 Throw in the time you spend commuting to and from work, plus the time you spend focused on your job outside of work hours, and you start to realize that you are literally exchanging your life for a job.

 The Best of Both Worlds

 Therefore, it becomes important to find truly meaningful work.
 At the same time, you have responsibilities to take care of and you must provide for yourself, and in many cases, your family.
 Thus, finding the right balance is imperative.
 While most people want to make a lot of money, many people also want to enjoy what they do.
 So what kinds of jobs should you be looking for if you want a career that gives you purpose and meaning, but will also pay the bills and allow you to enjoy your time away from work?